noahschmid/ese2019-team9/README.md

 # ESE-Project 2019
-Welcome to our Project for the course 'ESE: Introduction to Software Engineering (Einführung in SE)'.
+This was our project for the course 'ESE: Introduction to Software Engineering (Einführung in SE)' at the university of Bern.
+The task was to build a web application that facilitates organizing events.
+We ended up implementing a [Fiverr](https://www.fiverr.com/)-like service where people can offer services (like cathering, audio engineering, photography..) and locations to users.
+The application was built using [Angular](https://angular.io/) and [Ionic](https://ionicframework.com/)

 Below you will find all information you need to get started.

-You find a working state of our project on [themoln.herokuapp.com](http://themoln.herokuapp.com), where we upload the most recent, functional version of our project.

-*Please note that the website can take a long time to load on first access.
-This is because the server automatically shuts down when no one accesses the site for a longer period of time.*

 ## Documentation folder
 [Link to the documentations folder][DocumentationFolder]